XPhyro/scripts/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/xphyro/scripts/badge)](https://www.codefactor.io/repository/github/xphyro/scripts)

 # scripts
-This repository is a collection of my scripts.
-Most of them are written in POSIX Shell, i.e. `sh`, but this is not an sh-specific repository.
+This repository is a collection of general or specific scripts and utiltiies for Unix-like operating systems.
+Most scripts are written in POSIX Shell, i.e. `sh`;

-Some are general utility scripts, whereas others are written for very specific purposes.
+and most non-script utilities are written in C.

 ## Installation